Japan Travel Tips: How to Shop Tax-Free in Japan

 ・The name on your passport must match the name on the credit card you use to buy tax-free goods.

 ・Take care when purchasing both general and consumable goods in one transaction: you need to spend at least 5,000 Yen in each category to qualify for tax-free shopping in Japan.
+(Note: this two-category rule applies until October 31, 2026.
+From November 1, 2026, all goods can be combined toward the 5,000 Yen minimum.)

 ・You can’t open consumables until you leave Japan.
 If you can’t wait until then, you will need to give up your tax exemption.
+(Note: the sealed consumables rule and special packaging requirement are abolished from November 1, 2026.)

 ・When preparing to leave Japan, confirm with customs which items are accepted as carry-on luggage and which are prohibited.
 Do this before you complete your check-in procedures.

 ・Make sure that you can legally bring all the products you buy into your home country after your trip to Japan.
-That’s crucial if you want to keep any of them as souvenirs!

-Future Changes to Tax-Free Shopping from 2025 Onwards
+Changes to Tax-Free Shopping in Late 2026

 ©︎ leungchopan / Adobe Stock